KelvinHong/python-js-hook/README.md

 export default main;
 ```

-Which is exactly what I wanted!
+Which is exactly as aggresive as I wanted!
 I will then `git add` and `git commit` again, it passed, then continue my work.